'Be anxious for nothing..." ~Philippians 4:6

 It makes me sad that students would miss out on an opportunity to have such a conscientious teacher, and I've been trying my best to be encouraging.

-Someone recently commented on a social networking site that teacher's unions don't advocate for children.
+Someone recently commented on a social networking site, that teacher's unions don't advocate for children.

-Seemed like a blanket statement to me, and I beg to differ.
+It seems like a blanket statement to me, and I beg to differ.

-If the people who encounter children each day are happy, secure, and regarded well, it can only be a plus for the children.
+If the people who encounter children, each day, are happy, secure, and regarded well, it can only be a plus for the children.
 I'd venture to say that few professionals need a viable, effective, relentlessly supportive union more than teachers do.

-It makes me a little bit mad when I hear people who have successfully made it through school, talk as if they did it all on their own, and their teachers were just incidental, disposable bumps along their educational road.
+It makes me a little bit mad when I hear people, who have successfully made it through school, talk as if they did it all on their own, and their teachers were just incidental, disposable bumps along their educational road.

 I admit, I miss being a teacher.
 I suppose it's in the blood.